kyma-project/kyma/docs/serverless/08-07-switch-to-external-registry.md

 type: Tutorials
 ---

-This tutorial shows how you can [switch to an external Docker registry](#details-internal-and-external-registries-switching-registries-in-the-runtime) after you already installed Serverless.
-You must have at least one Function running in the `default` Namespace in which you will create a Secret custom resource (CR).
-The Secret will contain credentials allowing Kaniko - the job build tool - to rebuild the Function image and push it to one of these external registries:
+This tutorial shows how you can [switch to an external Docker registry](#details-internal-and-external-registries-switching-registries-in-the-runtime) in a specific Namespace, with Serverless already installed on your cluster.
+This example shows the `default` Namespace but you can use any other.
+You will create a Secret custom resource (CR) with credentials to one these registry:

 - [Docker Hub](https://hub.docker.com/)
 - [Google Container Registry (GCR)](https://cloud.google.com/container-registry)
 - [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/)

+These credentials will allow Kaniko - the job build tool - to push all images of Functions created in the `default` Namespace to the selected external registry.

 > **CAUTION:** Function images are not cached in the Docker Hub.
 The reason is that this registry is not compatible with the caching logic defined in [Kaniko](https://cloud.google.com/cloud-build/docs/kaniko-cache) that Serverless uses for building images.